Last Updated on April 16, 2026 by Kieran Beckles

 The Farmer’s Dog is one of the leading dog food companies in the US, having earned a good reputation for satisfying dogs with their range of fresh frozen meals.

-We like that The Farmer’s Dog use human-grade ingredients, such as USDA approved meat and vegetables in their recipes, alongside their TFD nutrient blend.
+We like that The Farmer’s Dog uses human-grade ingredients, such as USDA-approved meat and vegetables in their recipes, alongside their TFD nutrient blend.

 The Farmer’s Dog offers beef, chicken, pork and turkey recipes through their subscription service.
 It’s a good range to cater to pet parents with picky eaters like my Klee Kai.